SSSD/sssd.io/src/contrib/mmap_cache.rst

 This value is now taken to lookup an entry in the hash table array.
-If it is ``MC_INVALID_VAL`` there is no matching entry in the cache and the request must be forwarded to SSSD's nss responder.
+If it is ``MC_INVALID_VAL`` there is no matching entry in the cache and the request must be forwarded to SSSD's NSS responder.

 If the hash table entry contains another value it is assumed to be the starting slot number of the related entry in the data table.
 After the entry is read first the hashes (``hash1`` for name based and ``hash2`` for ID based lookups) are compared with the input hash.
-If they match the input value (name or ID) itself is compared with the related data from the entry.
+If they match, the input value (name or ID) is compared with the related data from the entry.
 If they match as well the data from the entry is returned to the caller in the expected format.
-If one of the comparisons fails the next entry (if any) with the same hash value is lookup up by reading the slot number stored in ``next1`` or ``next2`` depending if the input hash matches ``hash1`` or ``hash2`` respectively.
+If one of the comparisons fail, the next entry (if any) with the same hash value is lookup up by reading the slot number stored in ``next1`` or ``next2`` depending if the input hash matches ``hash1`` or ``hash2`` respectively.

-If no matching entry was found the request must be forwarded to SSSD's nss responder.
+If no matching entry was found the request must be forwarded to SSSD's NSS responder.

 How does the NSS Responder store an Entry?
 ------------------------------------------

-First the NSS responder calculates the hash in the same way as the client and checks if the entry already exists if needed by following the chain of the ``next`` elements.
+First the NSS responder calculates the hash in the same way as the client and checks if the entry already exists and is needed by following the chain of the ``next`` elements.
 If the entry already exists in the memory cache and occupies the same number of slots as needed for the new data the old entry is just overwritten with the new data.

 When filling the memory cache the NSS responder keeps track of the next slot which follows the last inserted entry.
-As long as not all slots are used and the number of remaining slots is larger than the number of needed slots for the new entry the next free slot and the following free ones are used to store the entry and the next slot is remembered again.
+As long as a slot is free and the number of remaining slots is larger than the number of needed slots for the new entry the next free slot and the following free ones are used to store the entry and the next slot is remembered again.

 If the cache is already full, the free table is used to search to the needed number of consecutive free slots.
-If none where found the entry the remembered next slot is pointing to is invalidate and if needed the following entries as well to make room for the new entry.
+If none were found the next slot the entry is pointing to is invalidated and if needed the following entries as well to make room for the new entry.

-This means that this simple scheme becomes inefficient if the cache is full and more and more new entries has to be added to the cache.
+This simple scheme becomes inefficient if the cache is full and more and more new entries have to be added to the cache.
 In the worst case the full cache is searched for empty slots every time before the new entry is added by overwritten an existing entry.
 Additionally the lifetime of the cached entries is not taken into account when overwriting existing entries.

-After the new slots where found the entry is written to the memory mapped cached protected by memory barriers.
-And finally the starting slot number is either written to the hash table or to the corresponding ``next`` element at the end of the chain of entries with the same hash value.
+After the new slots were found the entry is written to the memory mapped cached protected by memory barriers.
+The starting slot number is either written to the hash table or to the corresponding ``next`` element at the end of the chain of entries with the same hash value.